-The flood insurance market is changing constantly, and especially with the passage of Biggert-Waters and changes to flood maps, the national flood insurance program rates, are in flux.
-If you live on the coast, it's important to stay on top of all these changes.
+The flood insurance market is changing constantly, and especially with the passage of Biggert-Waters and changes to flood maps, the NFIP rates are on the rise for many property owners.
+If you live on the coast or near a country stream, you need to stay on top of all these changes.
 Look to this page and our blogs for the latest from the National Flood Insurance Program (NFIP), or just call us at 800-649-3252 and talk to an expert..

 If your mortgage or bank requires flood insurance, you should talk to us.
 Our extensive knowledge and experience in the flood market will help you to come to the best, most economical solution for your needs.